JerichoGroup/gazebo_sitl_system/README.md

 simon up
 ```

+## Configurations
+in docker-compose.yml -> gazebo_sitl -> volumes:
+We added a gazebo-iris.parm file to stabilise the gimbal, this overrides the basic ardupilot parameters.

 ## 🤝 Feedback and Contributions

 For any issue regarding launching the simulation, please feel free to contact us :)